whipowill/wow-addon-noshift/README.md

 /stopmacro [mounted] [stealth] [nocombat] [noform]
-/ns energy < 90     <-- if energy is less than 90%, shifting is disabled /ns rage > 15       <-- if rage is more than 15%, shifting is disabled /ns off snare       <-- if snared, shifting is enabled /cast [form:1] !Cat Form
+/ns energy < 90     <-- if energy is less than 90%, shifting is disabled /ns rage > 15       <-- if rage is more than 15%, shifting is disabled /ns !snare       <-- if snared, shifting is enabled /cast [form:1] !Cat Form
 /ns off				<-- restore default, shifting is enabled /stopmacro [noform:3]